 Kenneth Robert Yahne

-Kenneth Robert Yahne was born in Fort Wayne, Indiana, on July 19, 1944.
+Kenneth Robert Yahne was born in Fort Wayne, Indiana.
 After graduating from that city’s Central Catholic High School in 1962, Yahne enrolled at Indiana University in Bloomington where he entered the pre-law program, allowing him to start law school before he received his undergraduate degree.
 He began law school in 1965 and after completing his first year he was awarded his A.B. degree in government.
 He went on to receive his JD degree in 1968.
 After law school, Yahne was drafted into the U. S. Army, earning both the Army Commendation Medal for his work at Fort Jackson as a legal clerk, and a Bronze Star for his service in Long Binh, Vietnam.